axiomzen/Look-Alike/README.md

 Twin brother of [Alike](https://github.com/axiomzen/Alike).
 They look quite alike.
 Except this brother is more heavy-weight and likes playing in trees.

 A simple-yet-powerful KD-tree library for NodeJS, with support for lightning-fast k-Nearest Neighbour queries.
+Supports normalization, weights, key and filter parameters.

 ## Look-Alike vs Alike